rodrigoaadias/UnoGameProjectCpp/README.md

 * Implement the pure virtual methods.
 * If you have any specific rule to check if a card can be tossed on it, you can override the method `CanTossCardOnMe(const EntityPtr<Card>& other)`
 * If your card is a special card that change some behavior in the normal round flow, you have two options to implement it, based on what the card will do.
     * **If the card must change a post round behaviour:** make this card also extends from interface `IPostRoundAction` and then implement what kind of action it must do.
 Examples of this usage: Switch Hand and Reverse cards.
-Both cards apply an action that must be done immediately after the player toss the card.
+Both cards apply an action that must be done immediately after the player toss the card and before the next round.
     * **If the card must change the round:** make this card also extends from interface `ICustomRoundCard` and then return which round should be run for that turn.
 Examples of this usage: Jump and +2 cards.
 These both cards change the behavior of the next round, or in other words, how the round will be executed.
 Both rounds is not a normal round that a player can select a card to toss.
     * You can implement both interfaces if needed.
 * In `DeckController`, add the logic to create the amount of the new cards that should be added in the deck inside the method `CreateCards()`